Roxane Wong……………………….22-year-old great-granddaughter of Wong Wei Jing

 “What the hell is this!?”
 Roxane tries another step.
 It is like walking through mud in a South Bay salt marsh at low tide.
 Roxane is held in place by forces unknown.
 She pushes against the fog with the twice-as-heavy tub and forces a step and stumbles forward and the tapioca sloshes round inside the bucket.
 She cannot find the greenwaste bin… “It should be right here!”
 Roxane is lost in a Tule fog in downtown Mountain View.
-This in itself is strange.
-Tule fogs are common in the San Francisco Bay region, but this Tule fog is one mile inland.
-It shouldn’t be happening here.

 Now the air is changing.